whizard/bazel-talk-2023/USEFUL_STUFF.md

-# Some Useful Stuff For Using Bazel
+# Some Useful Stuff For Using BazelAs
 Here are basic and useful Bazel commands and other Bazel references.

 ## Bazel build